 In 1884 Baron Ferdinand von Miller, a wealthy Munich artisan & entrepreneur buys and restores Karneid.
 Today it is owned by his descendants and is one of the last intact, privately owned medieval fortresses in South Tirol.
 The castle continues plays an important role in the life of the local community and since 2015 is also available in the summer months for private hire as a base for activity holidays in the surrounding Dolomites.

 The territory of Tirol appears in the written historical record for the first time as part of Rhaetia, a Roman province founded by Emperor Augustus in 15BC.
-The conquered local tribes became loyal subjects of the empire and famous fighters in the imperial Roman army's auxiliary corps.
-During the slow decline of the Roman Empire assorted Ostrogoths, Franks, Lombards and Slavs invaded the territory and the local inhabitants moved into the relative safety of mountains to scratch a living from subsistence farming.
+The conquered local tribes became loyal subjects of the empire as well as famous fighters in the imperial Roman army's auxiliary corps.
+During the ensuing slow decline of the Roman Empire assorted Ostrogoths, Franks, Lombards and Slavs invaded and looted the territory and the local inhabitants moved into the relative safety of the mountains to scratch a living from subsistence farming.

-Things improved with the rise of Charlemagne in the 8th century as the region became an important bridgehead between the southern and northern parts of his new empire.
-In the 9th century the area came under the influence and control of the Dukes of Bavaria, who established a germanic culture and language in the region for the first time.
-Bavaria was part of the flourishing Holy Roman Empire and living conditions begin to improve for the local inhabitants who established new towns and trading centres in the valleys.
-In the 11th century the Holy Roman Emperor granted most of the region to the newly created Prince Bishops of Brixen and Trent as part of an attempt to coordinate control over what has become a very prosperous and strategic part of the Holy Roman Empire.
+Things improved with the rise of Charlemagne in the 8th century when the region became an important bridgehead between the southern and northern parts of his new empire.
+In the 9th century the area came under the influence and control of the Dukes of Bavaria, who established a Germanic culture and language in the region for the first time.
+Bavaria was part of the flourishing Holy Roman Empire and living conditions began to improve for the local inhabitants who moved into the valleys to establish new towns and trading centres.
+In the 11th century the Holy Roman Emperor granted most of the region to the newly created Prince Bishops of Brixen and Trent as part of an attempt to control what became a very prosperous and strategic part of the Holy Roman Empire.